 - Phones to be put away in bags or pockets unless the teacher gives permission to use them.
 This also applies to electronic dictionaries, laptops and tablets.

-To varying extents, I have issues with all of these rules, but in this post, I would like to focus on the pros and cons of rule number three: no phones or other devices.
+I have issues with all of these rules, but in this post, I would like to focus on the pros and cons of rule number three: no phones or other devices.

 Here’s a quick list of pros and cons of phones being out that spring to mind (in no particular order of importance):